LetterC67/Chess-Game-in-Python/README.md

 # Chess Game
 ## 1. Overall
 - This is a very simple chess game which is created by using Python.
 This project was created for entertainment and education purposes.
-- Only a little knowledge in Python is required to read this code (I can only write very simple code)
+- Only a little knowledge in Python is required to read this code (as this project is very simple and not optimized by using complicated algorithm; however, some lines are a little confusing, I will improve it later)
 ## 2. Project
 ### a.
 How it works?
-- This project consists of 3 Python files: engine.py, evaluated.py and GUI.py.
+- This project consists of 3 Python files (engine.py, evaluated.py and GUI.py) and some puzzles, pictures...
-- engine.py is used to generate legal moves, evaluated.py is used to evaluate the position(for computer) and GUI.py, of course, create GUI.
+- engine.py is used to generate legal moves, evaluated.py is used to evaluate the position(for computer) and GUI.py, of course, creates GUI.
 - engine.py(UPDATED v1.1.1)
 ```python
 import engine